 Washington State Health Care Authority Division of Behavioral Health and Recovery

 Elijah Family Homes is thrilled to host a Parent-Child Assistance Program site in Benton and Franklin counties since July 2017.
 This program fills a need for those lacking other resources within our community.

 The Parent-Child Assistance Program (PCAP) was founded in 1991 by Dr. Therese Grant at the University of Washington as a federally funded research project.
-This evidence-based home visitation case management model was created to help mothers who abuse alcohol or drugs during their pregnancy.
-The primary goal of PCAP is to prevent future births of alcohol and/or drug exposed children.
+This once research-based and now evidence-based home visitation case management model was created to help mothers who abuse alcohol or drugs during their pregnancy.
+The primary goal of PCAP is to prevent future births of alcohol and/or drug-exposed children.

 - To assist pregnant and parenting mothers struggling with drug and alcohol abuse in obtaining and maintaining substance use treatment, staying in recovery, and other difficult life circumstances that they may experience as a result of their substance abuse

 - To assure safe, stable home environments for children and ensuring they are receiving appropriate, timely health care

 - To connect mothers to community resources in order for them to build and maintain healthy, independent family lives

 - To prevent future births of alcohol and drug-affected children